OctCarp/sustech-cs305-f25-project-starter/docs/CS305-Setup-tutorial.md

 Below is a description of the most important files in the project code framework:

 - **`src/peer.py`**: The main file for your implementation.
 You are expected to complete this file to meet the project requirements.
-  - **Note**: You must use the provided `simsocket` for all network operations; normal sockets are not permitted.
+  - **Note**: You must use the provided `simsocket` for all network operations; normal `socket.socket` object are not permitted.
 We allow you to use better code design that conforms to best practices.
 Ensure that your program's entry point is `peer.py`, which can parse the given command-line arguments.

 - **`utils/simsocket.py`**: Provides the `SimSocket` class, a modified socket that can run with or without the network simulator. **Do not modify this file**.
 - **`utils/hupsim.pl`**: A network simulator written in Perl that can emulate routing, queuing, congestion, and packet loss.